cetyler/cetyler.github.io/README.md

 ## To Publish

 Will publish to output folder.
-Use `make github` to publish to Github (origin repo is Github pages).
+Use `make github` to publish to Github (github repo is Github pages).